codebots-dev/codebots/docs/examples/cli-codebots.rst

 Use :code:`codebots` from the command line
 ********************************************************************************

 :code:`codebots` ships with a command line interface.
-This can be used for setting up things or to directly use the bots from the shell.
+This can (and should)be used for setting up things or to directly use the bots from the shell.

 For detailed information about the different comands, type the name of the bot followed by :code:`--help`, like: